Local version of Vizing's theorem for multi-graphs

 This is impossible as each summand in the left-hand side is clearly non-positive.\epf

-It easy to convert the proof of Theorem~\ref{th:main} into an algorithm that finds a required colouring of input multi-graph $G$ with running time polynomial in $|V|$.
-The algorithm starts with the empty colouring $\phi_\emptyset$ and iteratively finds an improving Vizing chain and changes the current partial colouring accordingly.
+It easy to convert the proof of Theorem~\ref{th:main} into an algorithm that finds a local colouring of input multi-graph $G=(V,E,\i)$ without isolated vertices with running time polynomial in~$|E|$.
+The algorithm starts with the empty partial colouring $\phi_\emptyset$ and iteratively finds an improving Vizing chain and changes the current partial colouring accordingly.
 Each step decreases the potential.
-Thus we make at most $\Pot{\phi_\emptyset}=O(|V|^2)$ improvements.
-Given an uncoloured edge $e$, an improving Vizing chain as in the proof of Theorem~\ref{th:FanEq} can easily be found in polynomial in $|V|$ time.
+Thus we make at most $\Pot{\phi_\emptyset}=O(|E|)$ improvements.
+Given an uncoloured edge, an improving Vizing chain as in the proof of Theorem~\ref{th:FanEq} can be easily found in polynomial in $|E|$ time.